Celebrating 150 years of civic achievement

 Huddersfield 150 is one of a series of important anniversaries for our local and national democracy in 2018.
 This year we are also celebrating Batley 150, Vote 100 in Kirklees and Kirklees Youth Council’s 10th anniversary.
 We hope you’ll get involved by taking part in the events, or by organising your own.

 Huddersfield 150 events

-The celebrations begin on 7 July 2018, which is also part of National Democracy Week.
+The celebrations began on 7 July 2018, which was also part of National Democracy Week.

 Highlights include a special exhibition at Heritage Quay, anniversary walks with Discover Huddersfield, tours of Huddersfield Town Hall and a re-enactment of the first council meeting.